peiyaoooo/daily-recording/PaperList.md

 - [x] Deep Exemplar-based Video Colorization [example-based]
       Description: use vgg feature to calculate the correlation between  reference image's chrome channel and input gray image and then obtain the warped color information and the corresponding confidence map.
 Afterwards, the final output rgb image depends on the last rgb image, warped color information, confidence map and the current gray map.
 This work used many loss functions to supervise the result, from contextual, temporal, realistic view.
 Good work.

+# alignment:
+- [x] When Deep Learning Meets Data Alignment: A Review on Deep Registration Networks(DRNs)
+      Description: a review for data alignment.
+Maybe 3D data alignment  dominates the paper.
+Provide a list of data alignment paper and summary them in categories with the module constitution: CNN, deformable transformation, voxel, mesh?( some points I remembered).
+Emmm.
+I think maybe I need to read specific paper to know some new ideas.